daler/gffutils/doc/source/database-ids.rst

     utrs = db.children('FBgn0031208', featuretype='five_prime_UTR')

+This works because 1) we have a unique ID for the gene, 2) we have unique IDs for each 5'UTR, and 3) the relationships in the database are constructed using these unique IDs.

 If your input GFF or GTF file is formatted in the canonical way, the default settings should work fine.
 The rest of this section details strategies for instructing :mod:`gffutils` to use the most meaningful primary key for your